troydaniels/game/README.md

 **Implemented in C**

-See [here](http://mathworld.wolfram.com/GameofLife.html) for an indepth exlaination of the game of life.
+See [here](http://mathworld.wolfram.com/GameofLife.html) for an indepth explaination of the game of life.